 The fifth season of Brooklyn Nine-Nine ended on a high, but with a significant cliffhanger.
 Amy Santiago (Melissa Fumero) and Jake Peralta (Andy Samberg) finally got married, and Captain Holt (Andre Braugher) got the phone result of his campaign to become the new police commissioner.
 The first teaser lent some clues about what audiences can expect to see this season, touching on whether or not Holt ends up getting the job during what appears to be Amy and Jake's post-wedding celebration.
 Holt's success or failure to become commissioner will reveal the outcome of the character's long-term goal to become the first openly gay, black detective to achieve the rank.
 However, he won't be the only character struggling to break social barriers in the coming season.

-The upcoming season of Brooklyn Nine-Nine will feature a #MeToo storyline in 2019, according to TV Line, that specifically centers around Santiago.
+The upcoming season of Brooklyn Nine-Nine will feature a #MeToo storyline, that specifically centers around Santiago, according to TV Line.
 Though specifics of what this storyline will entail have not been revealed, the episode will also mark the directorial debut of costar Stephanie Beatriz, who plays Rosa Diaz.
 Fumero confirmed that Beatriz's involvement was integral to making the episode work, saying:

 “I think it would have been nerve-wracking if it had been someone else, or someone I didn’t know.
 It was really wonderful to have my friend directing, where we already have a shorthand… It was so amazing to just have that trust, to feel protected and safe.”